 People infected with RSV are usually contagious for 3 to 8 days.
 However, some adults with weakened immune systems can continue to spread the virus even after they stop showing symptoms, for as long as 4 weeks.

 Anyone can get RSV.
-In older adults, there is an increased risk for severe disease, especially for those 65 years or older and adults with certain underlying chronic conditions.
+There is an increased risk for severe disease in older adults and adults with certain underlying chronic conditions.

-RSV is a common, contagious respiratory virus that is usually mild, but can severely impact adults, especially older adults and adults with certain underlying chronic conditions.
+RSV is a common, contagious respiratory virus that is usually mild but can severely impact older adults and adults with certain underlying chronic conditions.

 Being an older adult can put you at increased risk for severe complications due to RSV, even if you’re healthy.